Youth and Student Volunteer Opportunities

 All volunteers under the age of 18 at any location will need a signed waiver from their parent or guardian.

-Ages 14-15: All five ReStores accompanied by an adult only
+Ages 14-15: Volunteer at all five ReStores accompanied by an adult only

-Ages 16-17: All five ReStores, seven days a week
+Ages 16-17: Volunteer at all five ReStores, seven days a week

 Ages 16-22: ReStore Summer Youth Program

-Ages 16-17: Home repair and new construction sites - tasks are restricted to exclude climbing ladders or operating power tools.
-Wednesday -Saturday
+Ages 16-17: Volunteer at all Home Repair and New Construction sites, and the Production Shop (Painting).
+On construction sites, tasks are restricted to exclude climbing ladders and operating power tools.

 We welcome all types of school clubs to schedule a service day at our construction sites or ReStores.
 Group size typically ranges from 5-10 volunteers.
 Visit our group opportunities page to learn more and complete our group request form.